interlock-network/interlock-models/docs/mads/3-next-evolution.md

 ![](../../plots/mad-3-20-expenses.png)

-We can see the expenses skyrocket due to the heuristic-innovatin that is taking place (we assume that each new heuristic costs 1 additional engineer-week -- this is a worst-case run, after all).
+We can see the expenses skyrocket due to the heuristic-innovation that is taking place (we assume that each new heuristic costs 1 additional engineer-week -- this is a worst-case run, after all).